Anguista/PHASE-3-PROJECT/README.md

 # PHASE 3 PROJECT.

-# CUSTOMER CHURN PREDICTION FOR SYRIATEL: LEVERAGING PREDICTIVE ANALYTICS TO RETAIN CUSTOMERS.
+## **CUSTOMER CHURN PREDICTION FOR SYRIATEL: LEVERAGING PREDICTIVE ANALYTICS TO RETAIN CUSTOMERS**

-# OVERVIEW.
+---

+### **OVERVIEW**

-Customer churn is a significant challenge in the telecommunications industry, where companies like SyriaTel face financial losses from customers who discontinue their services.
-This project aims to build a binary classification model that predicts whether a customer is likely to churn.
-The insights derived from this model will help SyriaTel proactively identify at-risk customers and implement targeted retention strategies, reducing churn rates and improving long-term revenue.
+Customer churn is a significant challenge in the telecommunications industry, where companies like SyriaTel face financial losses due to customers discontinuing their services.
+This project focuses on developing a binary classification model to predict whether a customer is likely to churn.
+The insights derived from this model will empower SyriaTel to proactively identify at-risk customers, implement targeted retention strategies, reduce churn rates, and improve long-term revenue.

-# BUSINESS UNDERSTANDING.
+---

-### Objective:
+### **BUSINESS UNDERSTANDING**

+#### **Objective**

-SyriaTel, a telecommunications company, is facing significant revenue losses due to customer churn.
+SyriaTel is experiencing revenue losses due to customer attrition.
 Retaining existing customers is more cost-effective than acquiring new ones.
-The goal of this project is to build a binary classification model to predict whether a customer will churn.
-This will enable SyriaTel to:
+The primary objective of this project is to develop a binary classification model to predict customer churn.
+The model will allow SyriaTel to:
-1. Identify at-risk customers early.
+1. Identify customers at risk of churning early.
-2. Design targeted retention strategies, such as personalized offers or discounts.
+2. Design and implement targeted retention strategies, such as personalized offers or loyalty programs.
-3. Improve customer satisfaction and loyalty.
+3. Enhance customer satisfaction and loyalty.
-4. Minimize revenue losses caused by customer attrition.
+4. Minimize revenue losses caused by churn.

-Key Business Questions:
+#### **Key Business Questions**
-1. What are the main factors contributing to customer churn?
+1. What are the main factors influencing customer churn?
-2. How can these factors be used to design effective customer retention strategies?
+2. How can these factors be leveraged to design effective retention strategies?
 3. How accurately can the model predict customer churn, enabling timely interventions?

-# DATA UNDERSTANDING.
-### Dataset Overview:
-The dataset, sourced from Kaggle, contains historical information on SyriaTel customers, covering demographics, usage patterns, account details, and support interactions.
-Key components include:
-1. Target Variable:
-*	Churn: Binary indicator of whether a customer has churned (1) or not (0).
-2. Predictor Variables / Features:
-* Customer Demographics: Attributes like age and gender.
-* Service Usage Metrics: Data usage, call durations, and interaction frequency.
-* Account Information: Contract type, tenure, billing details, and payment methods.
-* Customer Support Interactions: Frequency and type of customer service engagements.
-### Initial Observations:
-* Potential class imbalance: There may be significantly fewer churn cases than non-churn cases.
-* Mix of numerical and categorical features requiring preprocessing.
-* Missing values and outliers may exist, requiring appropriate handling( exploration and potential preprocessing)
-### Key Questions for Analysis:
-* Are there strong correlations between customer behaviors (e.g., low tenure, high call drops) and churn?
-* Do demographic or account-related features differentiate churners from non-churners?
-* How influential are customer support interactions in churn prediction?

-# DATA PREPARATION.
-### Objective:
-To ensure the dataset is clean, transformed, and ready for modeling by addressing quality issues and engineering relevant features to ensure compatibility with the chosen models and improve prediction accuracy.
-### 1. Data Cleaning:
-*	Handle missing numerical values with 0 imputation.
-*	Fill missing categorical values with Unknown.
-*	Remove duplicate records to avoid bias.
-### 2. Outlier Treatment:
-*	Detect outliers using box plots or interquartile range (IQR).
-*	Cap extreme outliers or adjust to reasonable limits as needed.
-### 3. Feature Transformation:
-*	Standardize/Scale numerical features (e.g., tenure, monthly charges) for models sensitive to scale like logistic regression.
-*	Encode categorical variables using one-hot encoding or label encoding.
-### 4. Feature Engineering:
-*	Create derived features like "average call duration per day or average monthly spend or interaction frequency per week."
-*	Transform non-linear relationships for compatibility with logistic regression.
-### 5. Class Imbalance Handling:
-*	Apply SMOTE (Synthetic Minority Oversampling Technique) or adjust class weights for balanced model evaluation.
-### 6. Data Splitting:
-*	Split the dataset into training (80%) and test (20%) subsets to evaluate model performance on unseen data.

-# MODELING.
-### Objective: Develop and compare machine learning models to predict customer churn, starting with a base model and progressing to more advanced techniques.
-### 1. Model Selection:
-*	Base Model: Logistic Regression for simplicity and interpretability.
-*	Advanced Models:
-*	Decision Tree for capturing non-linear relationships.
-*	Random Forest for enhanced accuracy and robustness.
-### 2. Model Training:
-o	Train each model on the training dataset. o	Apply cross-validation to optimize hyperparameters and avoid overfitting.
-### 3. Hyperparameter Tuning:
-*	Logistic Regression: Adjust regularization parameters (L1, L2 penalties).
-*	Decision Tree: Optimize max depth, min samples per leaf, and splitting criteria.
-*	Random Forest: Tune the number of trees and max features.
-### 4. Evaluation Metrics:
-*	Primary Metric: Accuracy to measure overall performance.
-*	Complementary Metrics: Precision, recall, F1-score, and ROC-AUC for a more comprehensive evaluation, especially in the case of class imbalance.

-# EVALUATION.
-### Objective: Assess model performance and ensure it meets business requirements.
-### 1. Evaluate Test Set Performance:
-*	Measure accuracy, precision, recall, F1-score, and ROC-AUC on the test set.
-*	Compare test performance with cross-validation results to check for overfitting or underfitting.
-### 2. Feature Importance Analysis:
-*	For Logistic Regression, interpret feature coefficients to understand their impact on churn.
-*	For Decision Tree and Random Forest, extract feature importance scores to identify key predictors.
-### 3. Model Comparison:
-*	Compare Logistic Regression, Decision Tree, and Random Forest results to select the best-performing model based on evaluation metrics and business priorities.
-### 4. Business Impact Analysis:
-*	Translate model predictions into actionable insights, such as identifying high-risk customers for retention campaigns.
-*	Estimate potential cost savings or revenue improvements from reduced churn.
-### 5. Final Model Deployment:
-*	Deploy the best-performing model in a production environment.
-*	Set up monitoring to track model performance over time and retrain as necessary.
+---

+### **DATA UNDERSTANDING**

+#### **Dataset Overview**

+The dataset consists of 20 columns covering customer account details, usage patterns, customer support interactions, and churn status.

+1. **Target Variable**:
+   - **Churn**: A binary variable indicating whether a customer has churned (1) or not (0).

+2. **Predictor Variables**:
+   - customer_demographics = ['account length']
+service_usage_metrics = ['total day minutes', 'total day calls', 'total day charge',
+        'total eve minutes', 'total eve calls', 'total eve charge', 'total night minutes', 'total night calls', 'total night charge', 'total intl minutes', 'total intl calls', 'total intl charge']
+- account_information = ['area code', 'phone number', 'international plan',
+        'voice mail plan', 'number vmail messages']
+- customer_support_interactions = ['customer service calls']

+#### **Initial Observations**
+- **Class imbalance**: Fewer churn cases compared to non-churn cases, requiring techniques like class weighting or resampling during modeling.
+- **Mixed data types**: Numerical and categorical features require preprocessing for compatibility with machine learning models.
+- **No missing values detected**, but potential outliers exist in numerical features.

+#### **Key Questions for Analysis**
+- Are specific usage patterns (e.g., high international call charges) strongly correlated with churn?
+- How do categorical variables like the presence of an international plan or a voicemail plan influence churn?
+- What role do customer service interactions play in churn prediction?

+### **DATA PREPARATION**

+#### **Objective**
+To clean and transform the data for modeling by addressing quality issues, standardizing variables, and engineering new features.

+1. **Data Cleaning**:
+   - Handle missing numerical values with imputation (none detected in this dataset).
+   - Fill missing categorical values (if present) with `'Unknown'`.
+   - Remove duplicate records to avoid bias.

+2. **Outlier Treatment**:
+   - Detect outliers using the Interquartile Range (IQR) and box plots.
+   - Apply capping or winsorization to handle extreme values.

+3. **Feature Transformation**:
+   - Standardize numerical features using a `StandardScaler` for models sensitive to scale.
+   - Encode categorical variables using one-hot encoding.

+4. **Feature Engineering**:
+   - Create new features like:
+     - **Total call duration**: Sum of day, evening, and night call durations.
+     - **Average call duration per day**: Total call duration divided by the number of days in the account length.
+     - **Customer service call frequency**: Number of calls normalized by account length.

+5. **Class Imbalance Handling**:
+   - Apply techniques such as:
+     - Adjusting class weights.
+     - Oversampling the minority class using SMOTE or undersampling the majority class.

+6. **Data Splitting**:
+   - Split the dataset into training (75%) and test (25%) subsets for evaluation.

+---

+### **MODELING**

+#### **Objective**
+To develop and evaluate machine learning models for churn prediction.

+1. **Model Selection**:
+   - **Baseline Model**: Logistic Regression for simplicity and interpretability.
+   - **Advanced Models**: Decision Tree and Random Forest to capture non-linear patterns and improve accuracy.

+2. **Model Training**:
+   - Train each model on the training dataset.
+   - Apply cross-validation to tune hyperparameters and avoid overfitting.

+3. **Hyperparameter Tuning**:
+   - **Logistic Regression**: Optimize regularization parameters (L1, L2 penalties).
+   - **Decision Tree**: Tune parameters such as `max_depth`, `min_samples_split`, and `min_samples_leaf`.
+   - **Random Forest**: Adjust the number of trees and `max_features` to improve performance.

+4. **Evaluation Metrics**:
+   - **Primary Metric**: Accuracy to assess overall performance.
+   - **Complementary Metrics**: Precision, recall, F1-score, and ROC-AUC to provide a comprehensive evaluation, particularly for handling class imbalance.

+---

+### **EVALUATION**

+#### **Objective**
+To assess the model’s performance and ensure it meets business requirements.

+1. **Evaluate Test Set Performance**:
+   - Measure accuracy, precision, recall, F1-score, and ROC-AUC.
+   - Compare test performance with cross-validation results to check for overfitting or underfitting.

+2. **Feature Importance Analysis**:
+   - For Logistic Regression, analyze feature coefficients to interpret their impact.
+   - For Decision Tree and Random Forest, extract feature importance scores to identify key predictors.

+3. **Model Comparison**:
+   - Compare the performance of all models to identify the best-performing one.
+   - Random Forest is expected to outperform in terms of accuracy and AUC.

+4. **Business Impact Analysis**:
+   - Use model insights to identify at-risk customers for retention campaigns.
+   - Quantify potential cost savings from reduced churn rates.

+5. **Final Model Deployment**:
+   - Deploy the best-performing model (Random Forest) in a production environment.
+   - Monitor model performance over time and retrain as needed.

+## **Conclusion.**
+The deployed Random Forest model demonstrates strong performance in predicting customer churn, as indicated by the evaluation metrics.
+The model achieved an **accuracy of 94%**, reflecting its ability to correctly classify both churn and non-churn customers in the majority of cases.
+A **precision score of 97%** shows that when the model predicts a customer will churn, it is highly likely to be correct.
+However, the **recall score of 62%** indicates that the model identified 62% of actual churn cases, leaving room for improvement in capturing more customers at risk of leaving.
+The **AUC-ROC score of 0.93** highlights the model's excellent ability to distinguish between churners and non-churners.

+The analysis identified **38 high-risk customers** with a churn probability greater than 70%, providing actionable insights for the business.
+These high-risk customers have been saved to a file (`high_risk_customers.csv`) for further use by the retention team.

+**Retention Strategies**:
+   - Focus on the identified high-risk customers with personalized retention strategies.
+For instance, targeted campaigns, loyalty rewards, or discounts can help retain these customers.
+   - Conduct surveys or feedback sessions with high-risk customers to understand their pain points and address their concerns.

+2. **Improve Recall**:
+   - Although the model is highly precise, improving recall can help capture a greater proportion of actual churners.
+Consider experimenting with:
+     - Adjusting the decision threshold to balance precision and recall.
+     - Incorporating additional features that may contribute to predicting churn.
+     - Using ensemble techniques or hyperparameter tuning to enhance the model's performance.

+3. **Monitor Model Performance**:
+   - Regularly evaluate the model's performance with updated data to ensure it remains effective over time.
+   - Use feedback from retention efforts to refine the model and incorporate new insights into future training.

+4. **Expand Efforts Beyond High-Risk Customers**:
+   - Develop proactive retention campaigns for medium-risk customers, as addressing potential churn before it escalates can also improve customer retention rates.

+5. **Business Impact**:
+   - Leverage the list of high-risk customers to estimate the potential revenue loss and savings from retention campaigns.
+Use this to justify investment in retention efforts and continuous model improvement.

+By implementing these recommendations, the business can effectively reduce churn rates and improve customer satisfaction, ultimately enhancing overall revenue and brand loyalty.